tmcgilchrist/ghuntley/content/notes/feedback.md

 ## situation
 - describe the situation
 - be specific about when and where it occurred
+- curse of knowledge, don't autopilot it, be curious instead

 ## behavior
 - describe the observable behavior